-The Bible clearly states that there is only one God, but it also speaks of God as three persons: God the Father, God the Son, and God the Holy Spirit.
-This triune personage is commonly referred to as the Trinity.
+The Bible affirms that there is only one God, yet it also describes God as three persons: Father, Son, and Holy Spirit.
+This triune personage is commonly known as the Trinity.

-All three persons in the Trinity are entirely and concurrently God.
-They are not parts of one God, three separate gods, or one God in three consecutive forms.
-God the Father did not create Jesus as a person nor the Holy Spirit as a force.
+All three persons of the Trinity are fully and simultaneously God.
+They are not parts of one God, three separate gods, or one God in three successive forms.
+God the Father did not create Jesus as a person or the Holy Spirit as a force.

-Each person possesses identical attributes and the same essence of deity.
-They have all existed for eternity and are coequal in power, authority, knowledge, and ability, among other things.
+Each person shares the same divine essence and attributes.
+They have all existed eternally and are coequal in every respect, including power, authority, knowledge, and ability, without hierarchy or subordination.
 We can pray to the Father, the Son, or the Holy Spirit.

-Each person in the Trinity is distinct from the others and has a separate function.
-The Father formulates plans, the Son activates them, and the Holy Spirit brings them to completion.
+Each person has a distinct role.
+The Father formulates plans, the Son implements them, and the Holy Spirit brings them to completion.

 The Father